krosk/fastswitch-notes/notes/12-12_december.md

 Prototype availability:
 - First prototype prove that multiple OSes can cooperate on a single device directly on hardware while keeping performance, on ANY ARM consumer electronics; a watered down version of the architecture make it possible, allowing instance management (creation, booting, allocation, memory transfer) and tackle several problems met with proprietary hardware.
 - We may use features implemented within Linux, but they could very possibly another OS.
 OS switching has proved it possible on x86.
 Android and WebOS, allowing access to a wider range of programs ?
 - Second prototype goes one step further by providing memory isolation. consumer electronics with specific hardware could support this, but unfortunately, our previous prototype does not allow us to tamper with its secure part, although it has hardware support.
-We therefore use a emulator with crude but functional Trustzone to support our claim.
+We therefore use a emulator with crude but functional Trustzone to support our claim that such architecture could work with Trustzone enabled hardward.
+- Third prototype is a proof of concept for CPU hotplugging and sharing.
 Due to the small number of devices (peripherals), this also allows us to run two OSes in // without device interference.